s1lvester/postgres-graph-rag/README.md

 Most RAG systems are "Flatlanders."
 They use vector similarity to find related text, but they are fundamentally blind to **relationships**.
 If you ask your RAG "How is Person A connected to Project B through their shared dependencies?", standard vector search fails because the answer isn't in a single chunk—it’s in the **links** between them.

-**Postgres Graph RAG** bridges this "Reasoning Gap" by turning your existing PostgreSQL database into a structured knowledge engine.
+**Postgres Graph RAG** bridges this reasoning gap by turning your existing PostgreSQL database into a structured knowledge engine.

 ### Why this exists:
 1.  **Infrastructure Nightmare:** Building "Smart RAG" usually means adding a Graph DB (Neo4j) to your stack.
 Now you have a distributed systems nightmare: keeping your Relational DB, Vector DB, and Graph DB in sync.